Britain

 Ammunition stowage per gun 105 rounds

-Note: Half charges were only used at higher elevations.
+Half charges were used only at higher elevations.
 See Mount / Turret note, below.

 Range